 Different Leash Designs

-There are several different leash designs that work for riding a bike with your furry friend by your side.
+Several different leash designs work for riding a bike with your furry friend by your side.
 A specialized bike leash allows you to steer your bike without also having to hold onto your dog.
 Two designs that are best suited for bike riding are the direct bike attachment and the waist belt attachment.
 Both designs work well, it just depends on your personal preference which one you choose.

 Direct Bike Attachment